Master of Nursing (MN)

 Students complete required and elective classes focused on practice-related theory and research.
-Students will attend seminars and discussions, prepare academic papers and gain hands-on experience with clinical practicums.
+Students will attend seminars and discussions, strengthen their theoretical knowledge, prepare academic papers on the application of theory and gain hands-on experience with clinical practicums.

 Students work with their academic advisor to focus on one of two program options: nurse practioner or professional stream.